 I bought my first pair of weightlifting gloves when I started at Next Level, but pretty quickly I realized I needed more wrist support (and sturdier gloves).
 The C9 brand from Target lasted just a few months before they started to wear out.

-I won’t argue that these gloves are the ultimate in quality, but they do the trick.
+I won’t argue that these Rim Sports Weightlifting Gloves are the ultimate in quality, but they do the trick.
 The wrist wrap has velcro in two places, which helps it stay put.